All articles

 • Markdown / structured docs: split by heading hierarchy.
 A chunk = one logical section.
 Use the heading text as a pre-amble so context is retained.

 • Long-form text (articles, transcripts): semantic chunking — split where topics change.
-Libraries like LangChain semantic chunker work, or use a small LLM as a splitter.
+We use a small LLM as the splitter (Claude Haiku or gpt-4o-mini); off-the-shelf semantic chunkers from frameworks work too if you'd rather not roll your own.

 • Code or contracts: chunk by structural unit (function, clause).
 Keep parent context.